Macheing/vftvk-Simple-Interest-Calculator/README.md

-simple calculator in html, css and javascript
+simple interest calculator in html, css and javascript